dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

   * Chat with AI in natural language and let it analyze requirements and propose models.
 AI has a lot of knowledge, which is its advantage.
   * AI produces DSL domain model.
 The output is validated using the DSL schema.
   * If DSL model and tool are correct, code from model is 100% accurate.
 No word chain game here!
 At this stage, tool can ignore the "methods of the object" (i.e., the details of operation business logic).
 The resulting application is ready to run immediately.
-  * Developers and end-users verify "data model".
+  * Developers and end-users verify data model.
 If problem, ask AI to modify model and recreate app.
-* AI helps implement "operation business logic".
+* AI helps implement "operation business logic."
   * After modeling, code logic in specific context.
 IDE provides high-quality prompts to AI, and AI responds with high-accuracy snippets.

 Therefore, my response to this question is: No. We believe that the two will be mutually beneficial—at least that's the case for dddappp.